Phillip M. Kitzer

 Phillip M. Kitzer represents employees in claims involving whistleblower retaliation, qui tam, and False Claims Act, discrimination, workers’ compensation retaliation, FMLA retaliation, severance negotiations, and executive compensation.
 He has successfully litigated and negotiated severances for clients in a wide range of industries, including pharmaceutical, medical device, banking, health care, insurance and manufacturing.
 He recently appeared before the Minnesota Court of Appeals and the Minnesota Supreme Court in Schmitz v.
 U.S. Steel, a matter that successfully established a constitutional right to a jury trial for all employees in Minnesota based on retaliatory termination under the Workers’ Compensation Act.

 Phillip serves as a leader in the legal community.
 From 2013-2015, he served as President of the Minnesota affiliate of the National Employment Lawyers Association (NELA).
 He also served as ex officio on the MN-NELA Board of Directors and is a member of the MN-NELA legislative committee.
 In 2013 Phillip worked closely with Minnesota Association for Justice (MAJ) at the state capital to help pass legislation strengthening the rights of whistleblowers, and in 2014, he successfully worked with MAJ on legislation guaranteeing the right to a jury for employees experiencing discrimination and retaliation.
-Phillip currently serves on the board for the Federal Bar Association’s Labor and Employment Section.
-From 2016-2019, he also served as a co-chair on the FBA L&E’s Programming and CLE Committee, and he currently co-chairs the Membership Committee.
-Phillip is also a member of the board of for the Minnesota Chapter of the Federal Bar Association’s Diversity Committee.
+From 2016-2019, he also served as a co-chair on the FBA L&E’s Programming and CLE Committee, and he co-chaired the Membership Committee.
+Phillip currently serves on the board of directors and as Secretary for MN-NELA, and on the governing counsel for the Labor and Employment Section of the Minnesota State Bar Association (MSBA).

 Phillip has appeared before the Minnesota Supreme Court as a member of MN-NELA’s amicus committee.
 His involvement includes multiple seminal and high-profile employment cases over the last decade, including Kenneh v.
 Homeward Bound, Inc. (improving the standard for what constitutes sexual harassment at work), Friedlander v.
 Edward Lifesciences (a major case expanding protections under the Minnesota Whistleblower Act), Ford v.
 Minneapolis Public Schools (establishing a 6-year statute of limitation in Minnesota whistleblower claims), and Smith v.
 City of Minneapolis (a leading case on the Minnesota Human Rights Act and alternative dispute resolution).